Sharing and permissions in the SharePoint modern experience

 People with existing access

-A SharePoint site or item may be shared with a group or user that already has existing access to the shared item in question.
+A SharePoint document or folder may be shared with a group or user that already has existing access to the shared item in question.
 The primary purpose of this type of sharing is to generate the direct link to the item in question.
 The link generated by this option is a direct link without any expiration date, nor with any additional security trimming.
 This means that a user that utilizes such a link will only have their already granted permissions to the item in question.

 Expiration Date and enabled editing